10 Conversion Rate Optimisation Strategy Secrets

 A successful conversion rate optimisation strategy has the potential to significantly improve revenues from your digital marketing and increase business growth.
 Companies such as Spotify, Netflix, Google, and Booking.com have mastered this process.
 They conduct thousands of experiments a year to improve the performance of their digital experience.
 Yet many other companies struggle to grow their business using CRO and fail to achieve significant uplifts in A/B tests and multivariate tests.

-There are certainly common mistakes companies make with conversion marketing, but what are the secrets of success that the likes of Amazon and other organisations embed into their conversion optimisation strategy?
-Below I have summarised some of the key strategies that these companies employ.
+There are common mistakes companies make with conversion marketing.
+But what are the secrets of success that the likes of Amazon and other organisations embed into their conversion optimisation strategy?
+Below are some of the key strategies that these companies employ.

 1. Start by listening to your customers:

 Before even considering A/B testing it is important to understand your customers.
 What are their characteristics, needs, wants, desires, motivations and concerns?
 What is it that attracts customers to your proposition and why do prospects buy from your competitors?
 In CRO being customer centric is not an option, it is an essential ingredient for success.

 Once you begin to get a better understanding of your customers.
 You can develop buyer personas of important customer groups to help you visualise your visitors.
 And develop hypothesis for why prospects don’t buy from your company.
 For more information on using personas to improve conversion see my post on the buyer legends process.

 If you don’t have much demographic data on your website visitors use your web analytics as a starting point.
 But also try online survey tools such as Surveymonkey and Typeform to obtain feedback from visitors whilst they are on your website.
 You should also conduct usability testing to observe visitors attempting to complete important tasks on your website.
 This can be invaluable for identifying major usability issues or just generating ideas about how you can reduce friction on your site.